David Peralta Player Props: Dodgers vs. Padres

 David Peralta At The Plate

-- Peralta is hitting .205 with a double, two home runs and three walks.
+- Peralta is batting .197 with a double, two home runs and three walks.

-- Peralta has picked up a hit in 11 of 27 games this year, with multiple hits four times.
+- In 39.3% of his 28 games this season, Peralta has picked up at least one hit.
+He's also had four multi-hit games.

-- He has homered in two of 27 games played this season, and in 2.6% of his plate appearances.
+- He has homered in two of 28 games played this year, and in 2.5% of his plate appearances.

-- In seven games this season (25.9%), Peralta has picked up an RBI, and in five of those games (18.5%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- In 25.0% of his games this season, Peralta has had at least one RBI.
+He's picked up more than one in 17.9% and driven in three or more of his team's runs in one contest.

-- In six of 27 games this year, he has scored, including multiple runs once.
+- In six of 28 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.